FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/kafka-notifications/readme.md

 - node-id: Identifier for the node from which data-change-events are generated.
 This field is optional.
 If not given, a global subscription is created and data-change-events are generated for all nodes under the topology.
 - topology-id: Identifier of topology where specified node is placed.
-- subtree-path: Path to subtree from which user would like to receive data-change-events.
-Default path equals to '/'
+- subtree-path: Path to the subtree from which the user would like to receive data-change-events.
+Default path is '/'
 - captured data-change-events from whole node configuration.
 - data-change-scope: Data-tree scope that specified how granular data-change-events should be captured and propagated to Kafka.
 There are 3 options ('SUBTREE' is default value):
-    - 'SUBTREE': Represents a change of the node or any of or any of its child nodes, direct and nested.
+    - 'SUBTREE': Represents a change of the node or any of its child nodes, direct and nested.
-      This scope is superset of ONE and BASE.
+      This scope is a superset of ONE and BASE.
-    - 'ONE': Represent a change (addition, replacement, or deletion) of the node on the subtree-path or one of its direct children elements.
+    - 'ONE': Represent a change (addition, replacement, or deletion) of the node on the subtree-path or one of its direct child elements.
     - 'BASE': Represents only a direct change of the node on subtree-path, such as replacement of a node, addition or deletion.